Epitome87/Modern-React-Bootcamp-Journey/README.md

 It may be helpful to import the rc-slider styles before our custom stylesheet, as the vendor's styling may override ours.
 Personally this did not happen in my CSS file.

+### Adding Navbar Component

+**NOTE VERY SUPER IMPORTANT -- PUT THIS SOMEWHERE MORE GLOBAL** **You can type just 'rcc' and press Tab and have it create the template of a class-based React component for you!**
+**Can also do "rfc" and "rfce" for function-based components!
+The first exports the function in the function declaration and the 2nd exports it externally (like I prefer)**

 ## Section 25 - The Massive Color Project Part 2

 ## Section 26 - JSS and withStyles (Color App)